-In May 2014 in the result of failure to publish Annual report 2013 of Sadovaya Group S.A. the trading of Sadovaya group shares at WSE was temporally stopped.
-The trading renew will take place after the publishing of Annual report 2013.
+In May 2015 in the result of failure to publish Annual report 2014 of Sadovaya Group S.A. the trading of Sadovaya group shares at WSE was temporally stopped.
+The trading renew will take place after the publishing of Annual report 2014 that is in the end of February 2016.